Cat communication: Dominance

+Conflict

-Social conflicts among cats depend solely on the behavior of the cats.
+Social conflict among cats depends solely on the behavior of the cats.
 Some research has shown that cats rarely pick fights, but when they do, it is usually for protecting food and/or litters, and defending their territory.
+Fights can happen between two females or between a male and a female.
+Cats may need to be reintroduced or separated to avoid fights in a closed household.

 The first sign of an imminent tomcat duel is when both cats draw themselves up high on their legs, all hair along the middle of their backs is raised straight up, and they mew and howl loudly as they approach one another.
 The steps the cats make become slower and shorter, as they get closer to one another.
 Once they are close enough to attack, they pause slightly, and then one cat leaps and tries to bite the nape of the other cat.
 The other cat has no choice but to retaliate and both cats roll aggressively on the ground.
 During such confrontations both cats produce loud intense screams.
 After some time, the cats separate and stand face to face to begin the attack all over again.
 This can go on for some time until one remains seated, showing defeat.
 The defeated cat does not move until the victor completes sniffing the area and moves outside the fighting area.
 Once this happens, the defeated cat leaves the area, ending the fight.

-Fights can also happen between two females or between a male and a female.
-Cats may need to be reintroduced or separated to avoid fights in a closed household.